 A high airflow PC case can enhance heat dissipation, preventing important setup components from throttling.
 Some of the salient features of such a PC case are as follows:

-While high airflow is important, keeping dust and debris out of your PC components is crucial.
+• Dust Filters: While high airflow is essential, keeping dust and debris out of your PC components is crucial.
 A good airflow case includes dust filters on the intake fan locations.
 These filters will help prevent dust buildup and keep your components clean.

-Efficient cable management can improve the case’s airflow.
-A quality airflow case provides ample space and routing options for organizing cables neatly, keeping them away from obstructing airflow paths.
+• Cable Management: Efficient cable management can improve the case’s airflow.
+A quality airflow case provides ample space and routing options for organizing cables neatly and keeping them from obstructing airflow paths.

-It is important to take into account the overall design and layout of the case.
-Therefore, a high airflow case has features such as a well-planned internal airflow path, optimized fan placement, and adequate space around components to ensure efficient airflow circulation.
+• Airflow Layout: The overall design and layout of the case must be considered.
+Therefore, a high-airflow case has features such as a well-planned internal airflow path, optimized fan placement, and adequate space around components to ensure efficient airflow circulation.

 How To Improve Airflow In PC Case?